AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Another way to save money on your insurance premium is a telematics program, which tracks your driving habits using a Bluetooth device in your vehicle and/or a mobile app and provides a discount for safe driving.
 Both GEICO and State Farm have these programs, called DriveEasy and Drive Safe & Save, respectively.
 State Farm also has a program called Steer Clear, which is designed specifically for new drivers.

-DriveEasy provides a discount of up to 10 percent when you sign up, as well as up to 25 percent if you drive safely.
+DriveEasy provides up to 15 percent off your policy if you drive safely.
 Your exact discount may also depend on your state.
-DriveEasy is currently available in 37 states and Washington, D.C.
+The program is currently available in 47 states and Washington, D.C.

-Drive Safe & Save offers a discount of 5 to 10 percent for signing up, as well as up to 30 percent at your next renewal.
+Drive Safe & Save offers an enrollment discount of up to 10 percent for signing up, as a renewal discount of up to 30 percent.
 As with GEICO’s program, the discount also depends on your state and driving habits.
 The program is not available in California, Massachusetts or Rhode Island.

 Keep in mind that DriveEasy can raise your rates for risky driving, while State Farm states that Drive Safe & Save will not increase your rates for unsafe driving.

 GEICO’s DriveEasy ranked slightly higher than State Farm’s Drive Safe & Save in J.D.
-Power’s 2024 U.S. Auto Insurance Study, with a score of 837.
-Drive Safe & Save’s score of 820, meanwhile, fell just below the average score of 821.2
+Power’s 2025 U.S. Auto Insurance Study, with a score of 646.
+Drive Safe & Save’s score of 643, meanwhile, was right on par with the study average.2

 FYI